 DEVELOPING A POSITIVE WORK ENVIRONMENT START OF SESSION 1) Introduction (5 min.)
-Introductions if new people attend, and brief explanation of Co-Lead (aim - to introduce Collective Leadership to healthcare teams to improve Safety Culture) and 'ground rules' - use first names, value all voices, encourage all to bring skills and talents to the table etc. Give an update on what the project has achieved so far and what progress is being made.
-Highlight the aim of today's session - to discuss what the team can do to create a more positive work environment where team members feel engaged and valued in order to increase job satisfaction and reduce burnout.
+Introductions if new people attend, and a brief explanation of the aim of Co-Lead (introducing Collective Leadership to healthcare teams to improve Safety Culture).
+Set the 'ground rules' - use first names, value all voices, encourage all to bring skills and talents to the table etc. Give an update on what the project has achieved so far and what progress is being made.
+Highlight the aim of today's session: To discuss what the team can do to create a more positive work environment where team members feel engaged and valued in order to increase job satisfaction and reduce burnout.
 2) Icebreaker and discussion (15 min.)
-For this discussion exercise, facilitator should draw a line numbered 0-10 on a large piece of paper, whiteboard, blackboard or similar.
-Present the "work environment rating scale" to the team.
-10 means that the work environment is extremely positive and could not possibly be any better.
+For this discussion exercise, facilitator should ask team members to rate the work environment on a scale of 1-10.
+10 means the the work environment is extremely positive and could not possibly be any better.
 0 means that the work environment is extremely negative and could not possibly be any worse.
 Read out the two cases in the document "A Positive Work Environment CASES" and give team members a moment to consider where they would place these two cases on the rating scale.
-Hand out post-its or pieces of paper to the team members.
-Ask each team member to anonymously rate the work environment in their own team (the team gathered) by writing down a number from 0-10.
-Nobody is required to share their number with others, but the facilitator can collect all post its to get an indication of the work environment in the team.
-(The exercise can also involve team members mentally rating the work environment if appropriate or if no paper is available).
-Ask the team to split into small groups (2-4 people) to discuss the following questions: - Why did you not rate the work environment in the team any lower than you did? - What currently prevents you from rating the work environment 0?
+Facilitator can set up an anonymous poll in the meeting using zoom functionality.
+Ask each team member to anonymously rate the work environment in their own team (the team gathered).
+Nobody is required to share their number with others, but the facilitator can collate responses to get an indication of the work environment in the team.
+(The exercise can also involve team members mentally rating the work environment if appropriate).
+Facilitator can split team into small groups (2-4 people) using "breakout rooms" functionality of zoom to discuss the following questions: - Why did you not rate the work environment in the team any lower than you did? - What currently prevents you from rating the work environment 0?
 This question will help participants to identify what the team is already (Continues on next page)